Particular/docs.particular.net/transports/rabbitmq/routing-topology.md

 ### Overriding the default conventions

-The default conventions for exchange names and routing keys can be overridden by using the following overload instead:
+The default conventions for exchange names and routing keys can be overridden by using the following overload:

 snippet: rabbitmq-config-usedirectroutingtopologywithcustomconventions